☆☆☆☆☆ Trustpilot | Independent Merton Roof Survey Specialists Call for Roof Survey 07833 053 749 Free Quote

 Roof survey Merton professional accreditations Merton roof inspection certifications

-Professional roof surveys demand both certification and knowledge of diverse property types.
-We combine RICS-registered surveyor qualifications with years specializing in London's varied housing stock.
-This means we understand roofing principles AND how they apply to Merton's range of properties — whether Victorian Merton Park villas, inter-war suburban semis, or post-war developments requiring specialist roof survey Merton expertise.
+Professional roof surveys demand both formal qualification and working knowledge of diverse property types.
+We combine professional surveying qualifications with specific expertise in London’s varied housing stock.
+This means we understand roofing principles and how they apply to Merton’s range of properties — whether Victorian Merton Park villas, inter-war Morden semis with concrete tiles approaching end-of-life, or post-war developments with their own specific failure patterns.
+The distinction between a repairable roof and one that needs replacement is the most important assessment a Merton property owner can have.

 Merton Homeowner & Landlord Experiences